calcom/cal.com/packages/embeds/embed-core/README.md

 ## DX

 - Hot reload doesn't work with CSS files in the way we use vite.
-## Upcoming Improvements
+## Known Bugs and Upcoming Improvements

 - Unsupported Browsers and versions.
 Documenting them and gracefully handling that.

-- Features Documentation
-  - Inline mode doesn't cause any scroll in iframe by default.
-It more looks like it is part of the website.
+- Bug: White Background with Dark Theme on Success page

+- Bug: Team Link with Dark theme has white background on all pages except the first page.

 - Accessibility and UI/UX Issues
   - Loader on ModalBox/popup
-  - Popup not exactly in center.
-    - Also, Height is more initially and then it gets decreased.
-  - Rounded borders are on iframe and it is scrollable which makes the rounded borders at the bottom not visible without scroll
-  - Make it customizable by user.
+  - Make ModalBox UI customizable by user.
   - If website owner links the booking page directly for an event, should the user be able to go to events-listing page using back button ?
-  - ~~Close on backdrop click~~

 - Bundling Related
-  - ~~Minify CSS in embed.js~~
   - Comments in CSS aren't stripped off

 - Debuggability